encode/django-rest-framework/docs/tutorial/5-relationships-and-hyperlinked-apis.md

             return Response(snippet.highlighted)

 As usual we need to add the new views that we've created in to our URLconf.
-We'll add a url pattern for our new API root:
+We'll add a url pattern for our new API root in `snippets/urls.py`:

     url(r'^$', 'api_root'),